Script Editor

 AFNI

 Comprehensive fMRI analysis from NIMH.
-Includes 3dDeconvolve, afni_proc.py and more.
+Includes 3dDeconvolve, afni_proc.py, 3dTproject, and a GUI viewer.
+Follow the official AFNI setup exactly.

 bash